apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

       "employment" : [ EmploymentType ]
     }

-The next example creates a new ADM record type called FbUserType.
+The next example creates a new ADM object type called FbUserType.
 Note that the type of the id field is UUID.
 You need to use this field type if you want to have this field be an autogenerated-PK field.
 Refer to the Datasets section later for more details.

 ##### Example